-Join our Kent tours from London and discover beautiful scenery and iconic history.
-Travel in a small-group on a comfortable minibus, in the company of a knowledgable driver-guide.
-Pass through glorious countryside and charming villages, visit the historic sites of Canterbury Cathedral & Dover castle, and gaze out over the famous White Cliffs…
+Join our Kent tours from London to discover beautiful scenery and iconic history.
+Travel in a small-group on a comfortable minibus, in the company of a friendly driver-guide.
+Travel through glorious countryside visit the historic Canterbury Cathedral and gaze out over the famous White Cliffs…

-Spend time in this historic city, and visit the most senior church in England, Canterbury Cathedral.
+Visit this historic city, including England’s most senior church, Canterbury Cathedral.

 Located in the south-easternmost corner of England, it is thought that the name Kent means ‘border’; deriving from the Celtic community who first inhabited the region.
 In 55bc and 54bc, Julius Caesar made attempts to invade Britain and on both occasions landed in Kent.
-Although both attempts were unsuccessful, Caesar described the local people as ‘The most civilised of all the Celts’.
-Then, less than a century later, the mighty Roman army arrived on the beaches of Kent to invade Britain, and begin an occupation that went on to span nearly four hundred years.
+Although both attempts were ultimately unsuccessful, Caesar described the local people as ‘The most civilised of all the Celts’.
+But less than a century later, the mighty Roman army arrived on the beaches of Kent again to invade Britain, and begin an occupation that would span nearly four hundred years.

-During the second world war, Kent played a crucial role in some of the most significant events.
+During the Second World War, Kent played a crucial role in some of the most significant events.
 In 1940 the county, and Dover in particular, were at the centre of Operation Dynamo, which saw 330,000 troops rescued from Dunkirk.
-Later the same year, the Battle of Britain was fought in the skies over Kent, with the RAF resisting the relentless German offensives, causing Hitler to postpone plans to invade in what Churchill iconic described as the ‘finest hour’.
+Later the same year, the Battle of Britain was fought in the skies over Kent, with the RAF resisting the relentless German offensives, causing Hitler to postpone Nazi plans to invade, a victory that Churchill famously described as the ‘finest hour’.
 Throughout the war, Kent was bombed heavily, and in 1944 Operation Fortitude was launched, a crucial decoy for the Normandy landings.

-Travelling through the heart of Kent will take you to the iconic cathedral city of Canterbury, a settlement occupied for several millenia by Celts, Romans, Jutes and beyond.
-The main landmark of the city is the Cathedral, which is the most senior church in England.
-The Cathedral has a history dating back to 597ad, and has been a place of pilgrimage since the Martyrdom of Thomas Becket in 1170.
+Travelling through the heart of Kent will take you to the iconic cathedral city of Canterbury, a settlement occupied for several millennia by Celts, Romans, Jutes and beyond.
+The main landmark of the city is its Cathedral, which is the most senior church in England.
+The Cathedral has was founded in 597ad by Augustine, who formally introduce Christianity to England.
+It has been a place of pilgrimage since the controversial Martyrdom of Archbishop Thomas Becket in 1170.
 Canterbury is not a large place, with a population of only 55,000, but any visit to Kent must include this historic city.

-Another iconic feature and symbol of Kent is its coastline, of which the county has more than 350 miles.
-Along the coast you’ll find charming locations and beautiful beaches.
-But certainly the most striking feature of Kent’s coast are the world-famous White Cliffs.
+Another famous feature and symbol of Kent is its coastline; with of the county boasting over 350 miles of shoreline.
+Along the coast you’ll find charming towns and beautiful beaches.
+But the most striking feature of Kent’s coast is its world-famous White Cliffs.
 Compromising of chalk, and with a geological history spanning millions of years, the White Cliffs have become not only symbolic of Kent, but Britain overall.
-They can be seen in several different parts of the county, but the best place is certainly at Dover.
-For any visitor to Kent, a view over the White Cliffs is a must.
+They can be seen in several different parts of the county, but the best place to visit is Dover.
+For any visitor to Kent, a view over the White Cliffs of Dover is a must.